 It is a shared insight of many spiritual traditions that humans are beings of many layers.
 We are physical creatures.
 We are conscious being.
 We are thinking entities.
 We are spiritual phenomena.
 All overlapping.

-If I seek physical healing of, let’s say an injury to my foot, I am disassociating myself from my physical being.
-In effect I am saying I associate my self, my consciousness with a body with a healed foot.
-In my mind I can visualize that possibility.
+If I seek physical healing of, let’s say an injury to my foot, I am disassociating myself from my injury and directing my consciousness towards a different reality – one with a healed foot.
+In my mind I can visualize that outcome.
 My will desires it.
 My spirit is ready to operate a healthy foot.
-And so as consciousness, mind and spirit I will take action to fix that foot.
+Therefore I will take action to fix that foot.
 I might decide to take myself to the GP or the physio or the osteo or to some other healing practitioner – depending on what modality of healing I have confidence in, or have seen work before.

 As a Christian a modality I have become vary familiar with is that of placing a hand on or over an injury and leaving it there for a while.
 Often the injured person will begin to experience a warmth, sometimes intense heat out of all proportion to body heat, sometimes electricity, sometimes vibration, sometimes pins and needles.
 These phenomena are often the outward signs that a healing is taking place.